|

 A Brief History of Silver Lake

 Silver Lake’s roots trace back to the early 1900s when it was built around a reservoir system.
 It later became a residential haven for mid-century modern architects like Richard Neutra, whose homes still dot the hillsides.
-In the 1990s and early 2000s, waves of artists and LGBTQ+ communities helped revitalize the neighborhood, paving the way for the hip, inclusive vibe it’s known for today.

 7 Things to Do in Silver Lake Los Angeles